Do Unions Shape Political Ideologies at Work?: Empirical Strategy

 \section{Empirical Strategy}

-We aim at estimating the causal effect of unionization on the political participation and ideology of employees.
-A simple comparison of individuals in unionized and non-unionized workplaces will fail to account for differences between these groups along a number of dimensions.
+Our objective is to estimate the causal effect of unionization on employees' campaign contributions.
+A simple comparison of employees in unionized and non-unionized workplaces will fail to account for differences between these groups along a number of dimensions.
 These arise because the decision to unionize is likely endogenous and correlated with many characteristics, among them potentially political behavior.
-Figure \ref{fig:trend} depicts average campaign contribution amounts across winning and losing union elections before and after the election.
+Figure \ref{fig:trend} depicts average contribution amounts and their party composition across won and lost union elections before and after the election.
 Due to their shared interest in a union election at the same time, these establishments are expected to be more similar than a random sample of unionized and non-unionized establishments.\footnote{\cite{Dinlersoz2017} examine selection into union elections and find that elections are more likely to be held at younger, larger, more productive, and higher-paying establishments.
-Our strategy avoids such selection by comparing only establishments that hold union elections.} Pre-existing ideological differences are nevertheless visible: Workplaces that vote for unionization donate more to Democratic candidates and less to Republican candidates even before the union election.
+Our strategy avoids such selection by comparing only establishments that hold union elections.} Pre-existing ideological differences are nevertheless visible: Workplaces that vote for unionization donate more to Democratic relative to Republican candidates even before the union election.